How to Diversify a Marketing Strategy Away from Facebook Ads

 5: Diversify your paid marketing.
 You might note that the title of this post is about diversifying away from Facebook, not away from paid ads entirely.
 You can still keep paid advertising going, you just may want to diversify your platforms.

-Creating a Google Ad
+Creating A Google Ad

 The good news is, you can use data you have from Facebook Insights to help you start with a great, well-targeted audience on other platforms.
 Most other platforms don't have nearly the granularity – only Google comes close – but you'll still know roughly what to target.